churcharot/Rekt-Repo/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running? http://[your.VM.IP]:5601/app/kibana.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ command to download the elk playbook. {ansible-playbook install-elk.yml}
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

+command to download the elk playbook. `ansible-playbook install-elk.yml`

-command to check elk container up and running. {ssh user@elkvmIP} then run {docker ps} you should see container is up and running.
-Then you will go to Azure and set up access rules. navigate to  http://[your.VM.IP]:5601/app/kibana. to check that ELK is up and running Installation of filebeat. ssh into jump box. command to start ansible container docker start (container name) command to attach to container. docker attach (container name) command to download filebeat. curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/filebeat-config.yml
+command to check elk container up and running. `ssh user@elkvmIP` then run `docker ps` you should see container is up and running.
+Then you will go to Azure and set up access rules. navigate to  http://[your.VM.IP]:5601/app/kibana. to check that ELK is up and running Now you need to install filebeat on your VMs

+ssh into jump box.

+command to start ansible container `docker start (container name)`

+command to attach to container. `docker attach (container name)`

+Go to ELK server GUI and begin process to install Filebeat.

+command to download filebeat. `curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/filebeat-config.yml`

 Edit the Config file.
 Scroll to line #1106 and replace the IP address with the IP address of your ELK machine.

-Scroll to line #1806 and replace the IP address with the IP address of your ELK machine. command to create filebeat playbook. nano filebeat-playbook.yml move file to /etc/ansible/roles/ after finished creating playbook save and run to install filebeat. command to install filebeat {ansible-play filebeat-playbook.yml}
+Scroll to line #1806 and replace the IP address with the IP address of your ELK machine.

+command to create filebeat playbook. `nano filebeat-playbook.yml`

+move file to /etc/ansible/roles/

+after finished creating playbook save and run to install filebeat. command to install filebeat `ansible-play filebeat-playbook.yml`

-check installation was success by navigating to Filebeat installation page on elk server. on the bottom of page click check data button. the button should turn green. you can install Metricbeat following the same commands just using metricbeat files.
+check installation was success by navigating to Filebeat installation page on elk server. on the bottom of page click check data button. the button should turn green, filebeat is now ready for use. you can install Metricbeat following the same commands just using metricbeat files.